-LiveWorkPlay has a full-time staff of 25, more than 150 volunteers (including a board of directors), and more than 150 employment partners and community partners that help us deliver our mission.
+LiveWorkPlay has a full-time staff of 30, more than 150 volunteers (including a board of directors democratically elected by a representation of members), and more than 150 employment partners and community partners that help us deliver our mission.

 Our main source of funding is the Ontario Ministry of Children, Community, and Social Services (MCCSS), specifically Developmental Services.
 About 30% of our support comes from donations and related contributions such as fundraising and event sponsorship, as well as direct payments from individuals and families (fee for service).

 We have created a video series that helps explain the LiveWorkPlay approach to supporting people with intellectual disabilities and/or autism to enjoy homes of their own, healthy relationships, and included lives in the community.
 We call it Just Enough Support.
 These supports are provided within the regulatory context of MCCSS guidelines, including the Quality Assurance Measures.

 Just Enough Support is based on seven key principles that guide us in our daily work: honouring personal autonomy, person-centred thinking, assets-based solutions, barrier-busting technology, always building bridges, community-first approaches, and authentic valued roles.

 We take a similar approach in delivering our employment supports, but the way we help with employment is strongly influenced by the parameters of the Ontario Disability Support Program (Employment Supports) which funds our efforts with job seekers and employers through a prescriptive fee for service relationship.
 LiveWorkPlay also provides inclusion workshops to employers looking to diversity their workplace.